-From Europe; naturalized in U.S. These plants are related to and somewhat resemble hollyhock (Alcea), but they are bushier, with smaller, roundish to heart-shaped leaves.
+From Europe; naturalized in the U.S. These plants are related to and somewhat resemble hollyhock (Alcea), but they are bushier, with smaller, roundish to heart-shaped leaves.
 Bloom from summer to fall.
-Easy to grow; need good drainage, average soil.
-Grow from seed; usually bloom first year.
+Easy to grow; need good drainage and average soil.
+Grow from seed; usually bloom the first year.
 Use in perennial borders or for a quick tall edging.
-Not long lived.
+Not long-lived.

-Perennial.
-To 4 ft. tall, 2 ft. wide; upper leaves deeply divided.
+Grows to 4 ft. tall and 2 ft. wide; upper leaves are deeply divided.
 Saucer-shaped pink flowers to 2 in. wide.
 The most common form is ‘Fastigiata’; it is narrower than the species and looks much like hollyhock.

 Erect, branching plant to 3 ft. high and 2 ft. wide.
 Finely cut leaves; pink or white flowers to 1 in. wide or somewhat wider.
 Entire plant emits a mild, musky odor if brushed against or bruised.
 Named selections are more frequently grown than the species.
 M. m.
 ‘Rosea’ has pink blossoms; M. m.
 ‘Alba’ is 2 ft. high and bears white flowers.

 Grown primarily for big, attractive leaves (to more than a foot across), roundish with heart-shaped ba...

 Narrow-leafed grasses that are large enough and showy enough to stand out in the garden.
 Exc...

 A shrubby grower to 4–6 ft. tall and wide; occasionally produces climbing stems.
 Flowers are bri...